danmaze/spam-wall/README.md

-# spam-wall
+# About Spam Wall
-Spam Wall leverages OpenAI's GPT models to intelligently classify WordPress comments as spam or ham, providing a robust and automated defense against unwanted content.
+Spam Wall is a WordPress plugin harnesses the power of OpenAI's GPT models to intelligently filter and classify comments on WordPress sites, distinguishing between genuine interactions (ham) and spam with remarkable accuracy.
+This plugin offers a modern, AI-driven approach to maintaining clean and engaging comment sections, ensuring that valuable discussions are not buried under unwanted spam.
+It's an essential tool for website owners seeking to enhance user engagement and protect their site's integrity without manual intervention.